Best Priced Porsche in California

 - How does OAV find cars priced below market?

-- OAV compares each listing against similar vehicles currently for sale in the local and regional market — using year, make, model, trim, mileage, and condition signals — to compute a price-to-market range.
+- OAV compares each listing against similar vehicles currently for sale in the local and regional market — using year, make, model, geography, and available configuration attributes, with mileage-aware adjustments and trim/configuration matching applied where sufficient comparable data supports them — to compute a price-to-market range.
 Listings priced below the bottom of their typical range are flagged as undervalued, surfaced as Great Deals, and shown first in every market view.

 - What makes a Demand-Verified Deal different from a cheap listing?